icatproject/icat.server/installation/README.txt

 Introduction
 ------------
-This document is to guide an administrator through the steps needed to install the iCAT API onto Glassfish v2.1 on Microsoft Windows or Linux
+This document is to guide an administrator through the steps needed to install the iCAT API onto Glassfish 2 or 3 on Microsoft Windows or Linux.

 Prerequisites
 -------------